stipefrkovic/emissions-data-web-app/README.md

 - Christopher

   In order of contribution:
+  - Front-end
-  - first thing
+  - Back-end
-  - second thing
+  - OpenAPI specification